RDD Center can help free you from Suboxone Addiction

-Q. How do I know if I am addicted to Suboxone® ?
+- How do I know if I am addicted to Suboxone®?

-A. Short-term users may require a detox program in order to successfully discontinue use, because of Suboxone® 's addictive traits.
-Addicts typically require higher doses of the drug and experience cravings for Suboxone® between doses.
+- Short-term users may require a detox program in order to successfully discontinue use because of Suboxone®‘s addictive traits.
+Addicts typically require higher doses of the drug and experience cravings for Suboxone®between doses.

-A. The detox process for Suboxone® varies in length depending on the pattern of typical use and on individual differences.
-The most severe withdrawal symptoms occur during the first several days after discontinuing use, making it important to seek immediate professional help from trained Suboxone® -detox professionals.
+- The detox process for Suboxone®varies in length depending on the pattern of typical use and on individual differences.
+The most severe withdrawal symptoms occur during the first several days after discontinuing use making it important to seek immediate professional help from trained Suboxone® detox professionals.

-A. While recovery from Suboxone® addiction can be painful, the right procedure can greatly reduce discomfort.
+- While recovery from Suboxone®addiction can be painful; the right procedure greatly reduces discomfort.
 Anesthesia Suboxone® detox is a procedure that is effective at reducing the pain normally associated with Suboxone® detox.

-Q. How do I choose a Suboxone® detox program?
+- How do I choose a Suboxone®detox program?

 Our patients are 100% clean and free of any opiates and free of their addiction and cravings after our treatment.
 It is important to question treatment centers and learn the truth about their programs.
-Trading one opiate drug for another is not acceptable treatment and promises of weaning off of these drugs are nearly impossible, rarely done with any success and very misleading.
+Trading one opiate drug for another is not acceptable treatment and promises of weaning off of these drugs are nearly impossible, misleading and rarely done with any success.

 As use of these drugs become more common, we are seeing a steady increase of requests for an anesthesia detox from patients addicted to Suboxone® /Subutex (Buprenorphine).
 Currently, approximately 15% of our patients are Suboxone® addicted.
-We can guarantee that our patients are 100% clean and free of any opiate drug after the RDD Method® and with RDD's Naltrexone Therapy used as a pellet/implant, injectable "IM" shot or the oral pill form, the patient will stay clean and cravings will be eliminated.
+We guarantee that our patients are 100% clean and free of any opiate drug after the RDD Method® and with RDD’s Naltrexone Therapy used as a pellet/implant, injectable “IM” shot or the oral pill form, the patient stays clean and cravings are eliminated.

 If you are using opiate drugs to control pain and feel you are using more and more to get the same pain relief, you may be suffering from a common condition caused from opiate drug use; read about this condition called Hyperalgesia.
 Also, read about hormones and how the chronic use of opiate drugs can decrease the bodies ability to produce the proper amount of testosterone and estrogen.